Starbucks eyes more German store openings in European push

 Starbucks currently has 100 Corner Cafes in four countries, including Switzerland.
 “We want to open Corner Cafes in 10 countries and Germany has priority,” Engskov said.

 He also said Starbucks would look to open more stores under a franchise system.
-The group has just started franchising in Britain and plans to award a first licence in France this year.
+The group has just started franchising in Britain and plans to award a first license in France this year.

 “We will also examine whether this makes sense in Germany,” Engskov said.